vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 VM build passes the same matrix under AddressSanitizer and UBSan.
 The full build and all 17 CTest targets pass without warnings.

+### Keep one precise modulation maximum

+Represent observed modulation maxima as optional normalized values.
+Remove MidiModulationMaximum and its independently maintained controller byte; derive that byte only when export scaling needs it.
+Collection stitching now merges ordinary optional values, and one private MIDI scaler handles both precise source amounts and already-quantized controls.
+This removes 51 production lines and the synth fallback for manually populated controller-only maxima.

+All 9,312 before/after modulation scenarios are identical, including all 127 MIDI rounding boundaries and adjacent floating-point values, absent and zero maxima, all modulation targets, both scaling policies, and precise versus quantized controls.
+The direct analysis/scaling build passes that matrix under AddressSanitizer and UBSan.
+All 21,504 SF2/DLS outputs are byte-identical.
+Add regression coverage for sub-byte maxima, zero versus unobserved controls, and the shared MIDI/synth headroom decision.
+The full build and all 17 CTest targets pass without warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,